 Eczema in Children

-Eczema (also called atopic eczema or atopic dermatitis) is a very common non contagious dry skin condition affecting approx. 1in 5 babies and children in the UK.
+Eczema (also called atopic eczema or atopic dermatitis) is a very common, non-contagious, dry skin condition affecting approximately one in five babies and children in the UK.
 The common symptoms of eczema are dryness, itch and redness to the skin.
-Eczema often appears in the first few months of life, and for most children their eczema often improves as they get older, however for some children with more severe eczema there is a possibility that this will persist into adult life.
+Eczema often appears in the first few months of life and, for many children, their eczema often improves as they get older.
+However, for some children with more severe eczema, there is a possibility that this will persist into adult life.
 Eczema can be mild, moderate or severe and treatment of the eczema will depend on the severity.

-There is currently no cure for eczema, however avoidance of trigger factors (those which make the eczema worse) and a clear eczema treatment plan for managing eczema will help manage symptoms for most children.
+There is currently no cure for eczema however, avoidance of trigger factors (those which make the eczema worse) and a clear eczema treatment plan, will help manage symptoms for most children.

 Related Resources